dgreif/homebridge-hatch-baby-rest/README.md

 [![Actions Status](https://github.com/dgreif/homebridge-hatch-baby-rest/workflows/Node%20CI/badge.svg)](https://github.com/dgreif/homebridge-hatch-baby-rest/actions)
 [![Donate](https://badgen.net/badge/Donate/PayPal/91BE09)](https://www.paypal.me/dustingreif)

-This homebridge plugin allows you to add the Hatch Rest, Rest+ and Rest Mini to HomeKit.
+This homebridge plugin allows you to add the Hatch Rest, Rest+ and Rest Mini, and Restore to HomeKit.
 For each device, you are able to control the following:

   * On / Off - Master switch for both light and sound **
   * Brightness and Color **